 Founder Angela Finley was already running a home health business when she decided to start a cleaning company.
 Working inside people’s homes who needed at-home care, she saw an additional need that wasn’t being met in her local area of San Leandro, California.

-Angela couldn’t officially offer cleaning services through her existing business.
-There are strict industry regulations about what health care professionals are allowed to do.
+Angela couldn’t officially offer residential cleaning services through her existing business.
+There are strict industry regulations about what healthcare professionals are allowed to do.
 So Angela decided to form a sister company that would do strictly cleaning, and not just for her existing clients.

 How to get customers before you start your business

-Housecall Pro sponsors local meetups around the U.S. that offers chances for trade professionals to network with each other and share resources.
-When Angela was still in her 14-day trial of our platform, she found out about a meetup in Oakland, California.
+Housecall Pro sponsors virtual and local meetups around the U.S. that offer trade professionals the chance to network with each other and share resources.
+When Angela was still in her 14-day trial of Housecall Pro, she found out about a meetup in Oakland, California.

 One person Angela talked to was Lora Messeret, owner of HSR Air Duct and Gutter Cleaning.
 Lora gave Angela her business card and told her to reach out if she needed anything.